Soares/myelin/README.md

 naming the attribute on the model that you want to sync your data to.
 If a string isn't quite flexible enough, you can also provide a function that takes the DOM elements being linked and returns the attribute to sync to at event-time.
-Because the function depends upon the elements being synced, if you give the attribute as a function then you must give the selector as a string.
 If the attribute is omitted then a fallback function (that depends upon the selector) will be used.
-If the attribute is omitted or is a function then a selector __must__ be provided.
+Because attribute functions depend upon the elements being synced, if the attribute is omitted or is a function then the selector __must__ be provided as a string.

 The fallback function returns the "name" attribute of the elements being linked.
 To change the fallback function, see the Axon section below.